Meat Joy: Performance history

-Meat Joy was first performed in May 1964, at the Festival of Free Expression in Paris.
+Meat Joy was first performed in May 1964, as part of the Festival of Free Expression in Paris.
+The performance took place in the American Center, which offered some amount of protection against the censorship of nudity in live performance.
 The cast consisted of Schneemann, Daniel Pommereulle, Danielle Auffrey, Romain Denis, Annina Nosei, Claude Richard, Rita Renoir, Jacques Seiler, and Claudia Hutchins.
 One of the performances was temporarily interrupted by an angry audience member who dragged Schneemann and began to strangle her, before being stopped by two other audience members.

 Meat Joy was later performed at Denison Hall in London in June 1964, when producer Michael White organized a smaller version of the festival.
+However, police raided the event, chasing the performers off the stage.

 The production was entirely recast in New York, with the exception of Schneemann reprising her role as the central woman.
 The cast was Schneemann, James Tenney, Dorothea Rockburne, Tom O'Donnell, Irina Posner, Robert D. Cohen, Sandra Chew, Stanley Gochenauer, and Ann Wilson.
 The performance took place in November 1964 at the Judson Memorial Church in New York City.
 It was restaged at a local television studio where the performance could be filmed by Pierre Dominique Gaisseau.

 Reception

-Some French critics were unreceptive toward Meat Joy, viewing its treatment of sexuality as unprovocative and unlikely to engage viewers politically.
+The response to Meat Joy in France was mixed.
+Some critics were unreceptive, viewing its treatment of sexuality as unprovocative and unlikely to engage viewers politically.
 In the United States, dance critic Jill Johnston gave a mixed review in The Village Voice, asking, "Why bother with relative nudity if you can make something happen with paper?"
 Dancer and filmmaker Yvonne Rainer considered the performance "brainless".
 The Village Voices theatre critic Michael Townsend Smith called it "richly inventive and much more vital than other theatre work being now being done in this vicinity."
 Michael Benedikt characterized Meat Joy as an extension of gestural abstraction, in which "Schneemann's contribution…was to fulfill these gestures with an element that has seldom been treated as anything but abstract in both painting and theatre: the human form."